 To date, more than 500 kimberlites have been found in Canada, most in remote northern areas (see the location of kimberlites in Canada).

-Description of Kimberlite Pipe Animation
+Formation of a Kimberlite Pipe Animation

-A craton is a part of the Earth's crust that has been stable for at least 1 billion years.
+A craton is a part of the Earth's crust that has been stable for at least one billion years.
 The Slave Craton of the Northwest Territories and Nunavut is a prime geological target for diamond exploration.

 The diamond-bearing kimberlites were weathered by wind and water over a span of some 60 million years.
 Between 20,000 and 13,000 years ago, they were further eroded by glaciers.
 As a result, diamonds are now found in glacial deposits and sometimes spread hundreds of kilometres from where they originated.

-The Diamond Exploration Process
+Diamond Exploration Process

 Indicator Mineral Train

 As the kimberlite volcano erupts, debris is also deposited into the crater zone.
-The crater zone is composed of two types of kimberlite: pyroclastic kimberlite (tuffs deposited on the surface and within the pipe vents); and epiclastic kimberlite (eroded pyroclastic kimberlite that has been redeposited either outside of or within the pipe vent).
+The crater zone is composed of two types of kimberlite: pyroclastic kimberlite (tuffs deposited on the surface and within the pipe vent) and epiclastic kimberlite (eroded pyroclastic kimberlite that has been redeposited either outside of or within the pipe vent).
 Sedimentary features, such as bedding and sorting, are common in the crater zone.
 There are often xenoliths (rock fragments of the bedrock that was intruded by the kimberlite), vegetation, and terrestrial organisms (such as microfossils) that existed at the time of emplacement.
 Usually in the Slave Craton, all of the tuff ring of epiclastic kimberlite and part or all of the pyroclastic kimberlite have been eroded by glaciation.
 Diamonds are found in this zone.

 Explosive events originating at deeper levels in the root zone initiate the formation of the diatreme zone.
 As the kimberlite rises to the surface, variations in its composition and the physical properties of the surrounding host rock determine the size and shape of the diatreme zone.
-Most often, this is the thickest zone in a kimberlite pipe, and underlies the crater zone.
-It is typically longer than 1 kilometre, steep-sided, and carrot-shaped.
+Most often, this is the thickest zone in a kimberlite pipe and underlies the crater zone.
+It is typically longer than one kilometre, steep-sided, and carrot-shaped.
 The diatreme zone usually has a fragmented appearance, containing variable amounts of xenoliths, deeper mantle rocks, and kimberlite.
 Diamonds are found in this zone.

-Kimberlite is a volatile-rich, potassic, ultrabasic igneous rock that occurs as small volcanic pipes, dykes and sills.
+Kimberlite is a volatile-rich, potassic, ultrabasic igneous rock that occurs as small volcanic pipes, dykes, and sills.

 - Date Modified: